edmundohh/Unity-BoxBlaster-Tower-Defense-Game/README.md

 # BoxBlaster
-BoxBlaster is a Unity tower defense game with the goal of defending your territory from box enemies by constructing BoxBlaster Towers.
+BoxBlaster is a tower defense game made with Unity.

 ## Game Screens
 All sprites and animations were made using Adobe Photoshop.